aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-design/presentation-background/_index.md

 ## **Get Value of Slide Background**

-Aspose.Slides provides the [BackgroundEffectiveData](https://reference.aspose.com/slides/nodejs-java/aspose.slides/backgroundeffectivedata/) interface to allow you to get the effective values of slide backgrounds.
-This interface contains information on the effective [FillFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/backgroundeffectivedata/#getFillFormat--) and effective [EffectFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/backgroundeffectivedata/#getEffectFormat--).
+Aspose.Slides provides the [BackgroundEffectiveData](https://reference.aspose.com/slides/nodejs-java/aspose.slides/backgroundeffectivedata/) class to allow you to get the effective values of slide backgrounds.
+This class contains information on the effective [FillFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/backgroundeffectivedata/#getFillFormat--) and effective [EffectFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/backgroundeffectivedata/#getEffectFormat--).

 Using the [Background](https://reference.aspose.com/slides/nodejs-java/aspose.slides/baseslide/#getBackground--) property from the [BaseSlide](https://reference.aspose.com/slides/nodejs-java/aspose.slides/baseslide/) class, you can get the effective value for a slide background.